-Action State Plan Priority # How will we track progress PIRSA events have access to support mechanisms to ensure inclusivity of people living with a disability.
-1, 3 Establishment of a register recording access requests.
-Capture feedback and address issues.
-Disability information and resources promoted on PIRSA intranet and internet.
-Including access to across government resources.
-2, 3 Updates to information and tools are communicated with stakeholders via bulletins and Executive updates.
+Action State Plan Priority # Responsible Division By when How will we track progress 1.
+PIRSA will include people living with a disability when planning events and have access to support mechanisms to ensure inclusivity of people living with a disability.
+1, 3 Corporate Services (Facilities in partnership with People and Culture) in partnership with Agriculture Food and Wine 2022 Establishment of a register recording access requests and identified barriers.
+To have 100% of identified barriers acted upon.

-All new employees to undertake Disability Awareness and Communication Online Training Program through PIRSA's online training platform.
-1, 3 Target 100% online training completion across the agency.
+2. PIRSA will publish and promote disability resources and information to support our workforce on our intranet and internet, including access to across government resources and resources provided by service providers.
+2, 3 People and Culture in partnership with Agriculture Food and Wine (Communications and Digital) 2023 Updates to information and tools are communicated with stakeholders via bulletins and Chief Executive updates.
+3. All employees to undertake Disability Awareness and Communication Online Training Program through PIRSA's online training platform.
+1, 3 Corporate Services Ongoing Target 100% online training completion across the agency reported annually for all new employees as part of their induction.
+4. Promote the PIRSA Web Accessibility Policy and Web Accessibility Guidelines, and the DPC Online Accessibility Toolkit to employees 2, 3 Agriculture, Food and Wine (Communications and Digital) 2022 PIRSA employees are supported and aware of the requirements for creating accessible online content.
+Three workshops are completed for employees responsible for providing online content.